Monday, September 3, 2018 - 17:00 to Wednesday, October 10, 2018 - 16:00

 There are 27 projects available for students to select from and at least 20 internship positions available.
 Your input will be used to match your application for an internship to a summer research project.

-Purpose: For students interested in getting some real research experience, working with our researchers over summer.
+Purpose: For students interested in getting some real research experience, and working with senior NPM researchers over the coming 2018-2019 summer.
 The internship programme is intended to provide experience and support for Māori students interested in pursuing research.

-The Interns will work under the direction and guidance of a Ngā Pae o te Māramatanga (NPM) Investigator on a research project aligned to the research themes and programme of NPM.
-At least Fifteen internships will be available for the period December 2017 through to the end of February 2018.
+Selected Interns will work under the direction and guidance of a Ngā Pae o te Māramatanga (NPM) Investigator on a research project aligned to the research themes and programme of NPM.

 Eligibility: Māori pre-doctoral students who are genuinely interested in advancing their skills and capacity in Indigenous research.
-They can be upper level undergraduates, post-graduates, enrolled in a Master’s programme but they cannot already have a PhD.
+You can be an upper level undergraduate, post-graduate, enrolled in a Master’s programme but cannot already have a PhD.

 Internship Stipend: $5,500 which will be paid directly to the interns in instalments.